stampf/scaffolding-for-a-sustainable-p2p-humanity/Needs.md

 We currently are at phase 0 of improving this document.

-##Phase 0: Developing this scaffolding proposal <-- YOU ARE HERE
+##Phase 0: Developing this scaffolding proposal <-- WE ARE HERE

 During this early phase of development, we want contributors to this scaffolding document, aimed to be mostly a call to good wills.